colmbrady/lottie-reactxp/README.md

 | style          | passes style information down to the underlying Lottie control                                                                                                                 | object | No       | {}        |
 | onComplete     | callback triggered when an animation has finished and loop is false.                                                                                                           | func   | No       | () => {}  |
 | onLoopComplete | callback triggered when an animation has finished and loop is true.                                                                                                            | func   | No       | () => {}  |

+## Found a bug?
+Please raise an [issue](https://github.com/colmbrady/lottie-reactxp/issues) if you have problems.

+## Contributing
+Im open to contributions and improvements.
+Please raise an [issue](https://github.com/colmbrady/lottie-reactxp/issues) to discuss.